IBM/dbb/Templates/GitHubActionsPipeline/README.md

 ### High Importance
 - in the release pipeline, deploy-acceptance, deploy-production, and cleanup need manual triggers
-- automatic triggering of workflows
-   - ensuring the correct githubAccessToken is provided, as currently it is only given to workflows via the pipeline controller

 ### Medium Importance
-- pipelineController.yml needs proper checks for if a pipeline should be allowed to run
-- updating the baseline reference file
+- the baseline reference file is not automatically updated when a new version is released
 - the `verbose` flag is not implemented on the pipeline controller

 ### Low Importance
 - code cleanup
-- deployToEnv, nextReleaseName
 - Embedded images aren't displaying correctly

 ## Reference & additional resources